TOMToolkit/tomtoolkit.github.io/docs/index.md

     pip install jupyterlab

-Then use the following management command to launch the notebook server:
+Inside your TOM directory, use the following management command to launch the notebook server:

     ./manage.py shell_plus --notebook